 BCEN and the National Flight Nurses Association (now ASTNA) discuss the development of a certification exam for flight nurses.

-The Board of Certification for Emergency Nursing (BCEN®) is established as an independent, nonprofit corporation.
+The Board of Certification for Emergency Nursing (BCEN®) becomes a separate independent, not-for-profit corporation.

-ABSNC = Accreditation Board for Specialty Nursing Certifications.
-ABSNC is the only accreditation body specifically for nursing certification.
+The Accreditation Board for Specialty Nursing Certifications (ABSNC) is the only accreditation body specifically for nursing certification.
 Accreditation by ABSNC is a peer-review mechanism that signifies a certification program has demonstrated compliance with the highest quality standards available in the industry.
 The 18 standards established by ABSNC validate a certifying organization’s autonomy and ethical operations, sound governance, quality improvement efforts and excellence and rigor of certifying programs.1